Annual speeches by heads of state and government: New Year

 Others have modified the practice by issuing a statement to coincide with the secular New Year holiday.

 In the Soviet Union, the first New Year broadcast was delivered on radio by Mikhail Kalinin, then the head of state, in 1941.
 With the expansion of linear broadcasting, a tradition was subsequently established of the leader at the time making a televised speech before the transition to the new year at midnight, starting with general secretary Leonid Brezhnev at the end of 1971, and continuing with Mikhail Gorbachev starting from 1985.
 In addition, beginning in 1986, Gorbachev and United States president Ronald Reagan exchanged televised New Year's Day addresses to the other's respective nations.
 This exchange continued between US president George H. W. Bush and Gorbachev until the dissolution of the Soviet Union.
 The practice of making a televised address on New Year's Eve was continued by leaders of the post-Soviet states, notably the presidents of Russia, Ukraine and Belarus.
 Since 2020, Belarusian opposition leader Sviatlana Tsikhanouskaya has also distributed New Year speeches on YouTube.

 Broadcasts have been issued by the monarch of Denmark on radio since 1941, and on television since 1958, traditionally at 6 pm local time.
 Likewise, the Danish prime minister has addressed the nation on every New Year's Day since 1941.
 The prime minister of the United Kingdom issues a greeting on New Year's Day, as does the Archbishop of Canterbury, the spiritual leader of the Anglican Communion.

 In post-war Germany, the annual New Year broadcast was delivered by the president from 1949 until 1969, and by the chancellor from 1970 onwards.
 The president of Italy has likewise done so since 1949.
 The president of France has addressed the nation on every New Year's Eve since 1959.
 Their speech is usually prerecorded around two hours before broadcast, with the only exception being in 2007, when it was broadcast live.
-The address by the president of Hungary was traditionally given on the morning of New Year's Day, with the exception of Tamás Sulyok's tenure, when it was moved to Christmas.
+The address by the president of Hungary is traditionally given on the morning of New Year's Day, with the exception of Tamás Sulyok's tenure, when it was moved to Christmas from 2024 and 2025.

 In North Korea, New Year speeches by the supreme leader were televised on Korean Central Television under president Kim Il Sung, and from 2012 to 2018 under Kim Jong Un.
 King Vajiralongkorn of Thailand began issuing speeches on New Year's Eve following his accession in 2016; his predecessor, King Bhumibol Adulyadej, previously did so on his birthday.

 Other leaders who have adopted this tradition include: